Budget & Finance

 Fiscal Year 2020

-MONROE COUNTY ADOPTS MILLAGE RATE AND RECOMMENDED FISCAL YEAR 2020 BUDGET AT FINAL HEARING
+MONROE COUNTY ADOPTS MILLAGE RATE AND RECOMMENDED FISCAL YEAR 2020 BUDGET

 The Monroe County Board of County Commissioners adopted the 2020 budget and millage rate at its final public hearing held on Wednesday, Sept.
 18, 2019 at Murray Nelson Government Center in Key Largo.
 The budget reflects the commissioner’s direction to meet increased service demands and workload, continued Hurricane Irma recovery, infrastructure improvements, and future challenges, like climate change and sea-level rise.